My Account

 Mass stabilization and erosion control

-Company has strong disclosures regarding its water and nature-related risks but has not provided sufficient information as defined under “Metrics and Targets”.
+The company has strong disclosures regarding its water and nature-related risks but hasn’t provided sufficient information as defined under “Metrics and Targets.”

-Discuss best practices with respect to missing metrics and targets with company management.
+Discuss best practices concerning missing metrics and targets with company management.

-Company has set biodiversity targets and has reduced its water intensity per its targets.
+The company has set biodiversity targets and reduced its water intensity per its targets.

 Sources: ENCORE and American Century Investments.

-We developed a supply chain-oriented perspective to analyze the six biodiversity hotspots.
-Using this approach, we engage with companies to encourage their use of more biodiversity-friendly supply chains.
+We apply a supply chain-oriented perspective to analyze the six biodiversity hotspots described earlier.
+With this approach, we engage with companies to encourage them to develop more biodiversity-friendly supply chains.

 Sources of Palm Oil from Indonesia